ubuntu/ubuntu-project-docs/docs/reference/exception-DockerUpdates.rst

 As hinted above, we will not do amazingly extensive QA.
-The package has a basic autopkgtest which catches gross breakages and in practice has caught most packaging issues so far (the only problem I am aware of it missing is a problem in containerd on arm64 because we do not run autopkgtests on arm64).
+The package has a basic autopkgtest which catches gross breakages and in practice has caught most packaging issues so far (the only problem I am aware of it missing is a problem in containerd on arm64 because we did not run autopkgtests on arm64 at the time).

-There is also an autopkgtest that exercises "docker in lxd" as described in https://insights.ubuntu.com/2016/04/13/stephane-graber-lxd-2-0-docker-in-lxd-712/ .
+There is also an autopkgtest that exercises "docker in lxd" as described in https://insights.ubuntu.com/2016/04/13/stephane-graber-lxd-2-0-docker-in-lxd-712/ . on autopkgtests.

-The autopkgtests require machine level isolation and so today only run on amd64, i386 and ppc64el.
-We should run them by hand on arm64 and s390x until those architectures support machine-level isolation autopkgtests.

 This QA should happen both for the -proposed -> -release migration in the devel series and again as part of the SRU verification.